kienphanhuy/Cuki-IR-generator/README.md

 This version works on GNU Octave and needs no packages.
 So it is very easy to use.

 ----------------------------------------------------------------------
+Version v1.0n uploaded 21/07/2020
+Filename: Cuki_IR_gen1l.m
+Bug fix regarding low mode resonance detection
+Added J45 Jon Fields open source algorithm in the save option (Copyright Jon Fields 2020)

 Version v1.0l uploaded 21/07/2020
 Filename: Cuki_IR_gen1l.m
 Bug fix regarding 44100 Hz recordings IR computation Bug fix regarding double clic on Mic/Pickup/IR
-Buf fix regarding clic on Mic/Pickup/IR while Mic/Pickup/IR is already playing
+Bug fix regarding clic on Mic/Pickup/IR while Mic/Pickup/IR is already playing

 ----------------------------------------------------------------------

 It borrows some codes from other projets as it: